jbenc/kodi-pirate-audio/README.md

 apt-get install python-rpi.gpio python-spidev python-pil
 ```

+## Debugging

+To see what is Kodi displaying, create `/tmp/piratekodiview` file to switch
+on a debug mode.
+Pressing one of the buttons then shows a corresponding part
+of Kodi screen (button A shows the top left part, etc).
+Note what you see is
+a screenshot, not a live view.
+To refresh the screen, press the button
+again.
+A long press of any of the buttons will switch off the screen.

+If you don't have a keyboard connected, use the remote control in web view
+or in Kore.

+Note that when Kodi is in a screen saver mode, the screenshot may show
+garbage.
+Press any button on the remote to dismiss the screen saver.

 ## Development

 The heart of the addon is a **piratedisplay** Python module.
 It is a from